Let Felix be the Last

 It is too late to save Felix and his nameless companions, but it isn't too late to save others.
 As part of our ongoing campaign, we have forced Oxford to reveal information about the experiments on Felix that they wanted to keep secret – in fact, it is information of a kind never released to the public in the UK before.

 But experiments such as these are still veiled in secrecy, and almost every single one of the 10,000 animals used in British laboratories every day are unknown and unremembered, except perhaps by those who used, abused and finally killed them.
 PETA is working constantly and relentlessly to help and protect those animals and to exploit every opportunity to save every life or spare them any suffering we can.
 But to do that, we need to know what is happening – and so, too, does the public, whose taxes pay for so many of these tests and whose government approves them.
 Please support our vital work by taking the action below.
 Felix's sad, lonely and needless death has to count for something.
 We must remember him as we work to help thousands like him.

 You Can Help

 PETA is calling on the UK government to end the secrecy surrounding animal experiments and give the public the right to know what really happens to animals in laboratories like the one in which Felix lived and was killed.
 The government plans to re-examine our existing laws on this matter very soon.
-Please write to the Home Office minister responsible for animal experiments and ask her to respect the views of the public and the lives of animals like Felix by abolishing the current secrecy clause.
+Please write to Norman Baker MP, the Home Office minister responsible for animal experiments and ask him to respect the views of the public and the lives of animals like Felix by abolishing the current secrecy clause.

 All mandatory fields are marked with an asterisk. *